Top 10 Castles in Perthshire

 A fantastic ancient castle, based on an island – Loch Leven Castle is a fantastic place to visit and fun for all the family.
 Definitely, one not to be missed!

-The crowning place of Scotland’s Kings – Scone Palace is one of Perthshire’s most historic attractions and the ideal day out this summer.
+Description: The crowning place of Scotland’s Kings – Scone Palace is one of Perthshire’s most historic attractions.
 Explore the beautiful woodlands and gardens that surround the Palace, and take a stroll through the many different rooms which bare great significance in the history of the country.

 Macbeth, Robert the Bruce and Charles II are three infamous Scottish Kings that were crowned at Scone Palace.
 You can see where they were crowned, and gaze upon where the Stone of Destiny once stood.
 Take a wander down the Long Galley, where King Charles II strode to his coronation in 1661!